 I made myself a goal to ask 10 people to take their pictures, as you may know, I like candid shots including wedding and family portrait pictures.
 However, end of the trip, I did not ask anyone.
 The city is in its dynamic mold, lively, converting, and vibrant.
 It is like a revolving door moving with the constant flow of people including myself, I snapped as I walked by.
 I did not either previsualize my shots nor did I try to compose before I shoot.

 People are inside and out of the building and coming to and from multiple directions.
 City life does not seem to begin before it gets dark.

 New York is made out of high-rise buildings.
-A few parks here and there are barely adequate for the vast amount of city residents to hang out and enjoy a slice of greens.
-I imagined that the gyms are packed with working people to get their fast work-out.
+A few parks here and there are barely adequate for the vast amount of city residents to hang out and enjoy a slice of green.
+I imagined that the gyms are packed with working people to get their fast workout.